bianchimro/wikiexporter/README.md

-# Wikiexporter - a tool to export a gitub wiki to an html file
+# Wikiexporter - a tool to export a github wiki to an html file

 A very simple github wiki exporter … really minimal right now (** Works only for markdown! **)